realm/realm-inventory/README.md

 If we highlght just the acivity for product 1, we can see quickly where this goes - adding up the amounts of all the transactions tells use the current quanrtity on-hand of product #1.
 This is a very safe way to implement a tranction safe coiunting system.
 It also has the ability to allow us to creatre a rich system where we can add more color (metadata) to our inventory system (like the ID of who sold what, what store or region did gets credit for a sale, etc).
 <center> <img src="/Graphics/Inventory-Transaction-log-highlighted.png"/></center><br>

-Of course this does frequire a lot more storage and a more interaction with the server.
+Of course this does require a lot more storage and a more interaction with the server.
 Another way to implement the same functionality is with transaction safe counters

 #### Method 2: Counters
 TBS: Describe Realm Counters here...

 ### Conclusion
-TBD: describe how using counters _and_ lisrts enable a traditional double-entry accounting system that can be used for more than just simple inventory tracking...
+TBD: describe how using counters _and_ lists enable a traditional double-entry accounting system that can be used for more than just simple inventory tracking...